Listen to an audio file of this tool.

 Step 4.
 Support Your Teen’s Development and Success

-At this point, you’ve taught your teen how to meet their listening challenges with skill and persistence and you are allowing them to practice it so they can learn how to listen effectively without your teaching.
-Now, you can offer support when it’s needed.
-Parents naturally offer support as they see their teen fumble with a situation in which they need help.
+At this point, you are developing your teen’s skills in listening, and you are allowing them to practice.
+Now, you can offer support when it’s needed by reteaching, monitoring, coaching, and, when appropriate, applying logical consequences.
+Parents and those in a parenting role naturally offer support as they see their child fumble with a situation in which they need help.
 This is no different.

-By providing support, you are reinforcing their ability to be successful, helping them grow in their listening skills.
+By providing support, you are reinforcing their ability to be successful and helping them grow in their listening skills.

 - Ask key questions such as: “How did your lesson in literature class go today?
 Do you understand what you need to do for your long-term research paper?”

 - Learn about development.
-Each new age will present differing social challenges.
-So, becoming informed regularly about what developmental milestones your adolescent is working toward will offer you empathy and patience.
+Each new age will present different social challenges.
+Being informed regularly about what developmental milestones your adolescent is working toward will offer you empathy and patience.

 - Stay engaged.
 Working together on ideas for trying out new and different listening strategies can help offer additional support and motivation for your teen when tough issues arise.